 Facilities master plans are prepared or updated and conceptual engineering is developed to identify the new facilities/capacity that will be needed to serve the expected growth.

-These new facilities are then programmed into the City’s Capital Improvement Program (CIP), which is updated annually and approved by the City Council at time of fiscal year budget adoption.
+These new facilities are then programmed into the City’s 5-year Capital Improvement Program (CIP), which is updated annually and approved by the City Council at time of fiscal year budget adoption.
+The Public Works Department programs capital projects into the CIP annually during the City’s fiscal year budget preparation process.
+Developers interested in submitting projects to be included in the CIP shall submit their projects to the Public Works Department by January 31 of each year unless Council authorizes projects to be added at a later date under.

 Program Administration

-Department Responsibilities
+City Department Responsibilities

 Finance Department